Formed 1879. Wound up 1893.

 When the Reverend Alfred Keely moved to Bootle in 1879 to became Deacon of St John's Church, he discovered that only the code of rugby football was in existence.
 Having a love of the association game, he formed with friends Bootle St Johns AFC and secured land suitable for a playing pitch close to Liverpool docks.

-The team was made up mostly of ex Public school players, including Alfred Keely and his two brothers, and their first fixture in October 1880 was against Everton in Stanley Park whom they beat 4-0.
+The team was made up mostly of ex Public school players, including Alfred Keely and his two brothers, and their first fixture on 7 February 1880 was against Everton in Stanley Park whom they beat 2-0.
 At Christmas the suffix St John's was dropped and they became Bootle AFC.
 That season they played and beat Newton Heath (prior to being re-named Manchester United) and also had fixtures against Bolton Wanderers and Blackburn Olympic.
 The following season Bootle entered the FA Cup.

 During the next few seasons matches were played against local Lancastrian sides, including Preston, Blackburn and Burnley but the most contested, attracting the biggest gates, were the annual local derbies against Everton culminating in a crowd of 16,000 in the 1888-89 season.